hemeac/kiwiTechTree/README.md

 ## Kerbal Engineer Redux 1.1.7.2
 Moved chips to Engineering 101.
 If KerbalEngineerProbes folder is created (can be blank), will add Kerbal Engineering functionality to all probes.
 This is functionally equivalent to the mod "MechJeb and Engineer For All" by linuxgurugamer except that it only impacts Kerbal Engineer.
 However, I have no plans for MechJeb support.

+## Kerbal Foundries 2 2.4.8.18
+Parts moved to same nodes in tech tree as their Stock and Airplane+ equivalents.

 ## Kerbal GPS Revived 1.2.0.1
 Did not move, but ensured that the parts appear correctly in the electronics sciencenode.
 Finally something that sort of fits there...